Knowledge Exchange

 Behavioural change in at-risk youths through engagement in physical activity

-Mark Williams sitting in gym
+Mark Williams seated in a gym

 Lead academic: Mark Williams

 Reach Every Generation Ltd works with children and adolescents who have been excluded from school, are involved in juvenile crime, and are at risk of violence and drug abuse.
-The project will provide means to inspire and engage the young mentees through physical activity in the form of strength and conditioning training.
+This project will provide means to inspire and engage the young mentees through physical activity in the form of strength and conditioning training.
 Mark Williams, who is a qualified professional strength and conditioning coach, will deliver training sessions.